Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 ## ARpoiseDirectory Back End Layer Configuration

 .
-### Screen Shot: Arpoise Directory Service - Overview page
+### Screen Shot: Arpoise Directory Service - metalayers list

 When you log in to the ARpoiseDirectory Back End, you will see one entry for geolocative layers serviced by the **ARpoise app**, and another entry for both geolocative and image trigger layers serviced by the **AR-vos app**.
 The older ARpoise